PlanktoScope/PlanktoScope/README.md

 While you're here, a wise thing to do would be to change the default password for the `pi` user.
 This is very warmly recommended if your PlanktoScop is connected to a shared network you do not control.
 Just select the first option `1 Change User Password`.

+You may also want to change the default hostname of your Raspberry.
+To do so, choose option `2 Network Options` then `N1 Hostname`.
+Choose a new hostname.
+We recommend using `planktoscope`.

+We need to activate a few things for the PlanktoScop to work properly.

+First, we need to activate the camera interface.
+Choose `5 Interfacing Options`, then `P1 Camera` and `Yes`.

 Now, you can go to `5 Interfacing Options`, then `P2 SSH`.
 Choose `Yes` to activate the SSH access.

 Again, select `5 Interfacing Options`, then `P4 SPI`.
 Choose `Yes` to enable the SPI interface.